-&lt;sup>10Importantly, the capability approach is not a theory that can explain poverty, inequality or well-being; instead, it provides a framework within which to conceptualize and evaluate these phenomena.
+10 Importantly, the capability approach is not a theory that can explain poverty, inequality, or well-being; instead, it provides a framework within which to conceptualize and evaluate these phenomena.
 Applying the capability approach to issues of policy and social change will therefore often require the addition of explanatory theories (Robeyns, 2005).